OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-08.md

 ## Proverbs 8:25

-before the mountains were settled, before the hills, I was brought forth;
+before the mountains were created, before the hills, I was brought forth;

 ## Proverbs 8:26